jabnuttapol/jabnuttapol/README.md

 Trainee Programmer
 ------------------

-Looking for a programming job.
+Looking for a Frontend Developer job.

 * 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [jabnuttapol@gmail.com](mailto:jabnuttapol@gmail.com)